rmcnew/DistributedSimulatedDiseaseSurveillance/README.md

 Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimers in the documentation and/or other materials provided with the distribution.

-Neither the names of Richard Scott McNew, Liquid Fortress, nor the names of its contributors may be used to endorse or promote products derived from this Software without specific prior written permission.
+Neither the names of Richard Scott McNew, Liquid Fortress, nor the names of contributors may be used to endorse or promote products derived from this Software without specific prior written permission.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR